LibreTactile/.github/profile/README.md

 ## The birth of LibreTactile

-As part of my Juan Nino](www.juannino.dev) PhD research, I'm developing assistive technology to help visually impaired people navigate the internet.
+As part of my [Juan Nino](www.juannino.dev) PhD research, I'm developing assistive technology to help visually impaired people navigate the internet.
 A simple, affordable, and open-source tactile interface with a strong multidisciplinary community was not available in the market.
-So, [we](#research-team) created our own open-source assistive technology and are creating a community it to help more people develop tactile interfaces for assistive technology, gaming, XR, VR, neuro-rehab, consumer electronics, and other fields.
-Libretactile is being founded to foster multidisciplinary collaboration and adoption of our assistive technology.
+So, [we](#research-team) created our own open-source assistive human-computer interface and are building a community it to help more people develop tactile interfaces for assistive technology, gaming, XR, VR, neuro-rehab, consumer electronics, and other fields.
+Libretactile aims to foster multidisciplinary collaboration and adoption of tactile hci and assistive technology.

 ## A platform for community

 LibreTactile aims to serve as a platform that connects academics, developers, users, and enthusiasts of tactile technology across various fields.
 We strongly believe in the transformative potential, adaptability, innovation, and strength that diversity brings to communities.
-Therefore, we wholeheartedly invite individuals from diverse backgrounds, nationalities, and interests, including assistive technology, UX/rehabilitation research, consumer electronics, designers, arts, XR, and gaming, to both benefit from and actively contribute to our organization's mission.
+Therefore, we wholeheartedly invite individuals from diverse backgrounds, nationalities, and interests, specially assistive technology, UX/rehabilitation research, consumer electronics, designers, arts, XR, and gaming, to both benefit from and actively contribute to our organization's mission.

 ### Fundamentally OPEN